 Day 1: Beginning at 7:30 a.m., we will caravan from Jacob Lake to Swamp Point -- a two and a half hour, 25-mile drive on some rutted and rocky roads that does require high-clearance vehicles.
 After a brief trailhead talk, we'll start the hike into the Canyon, heading to Mauv Saddle.
 We will cache water at Mauv saddle.
 At Mauv Saddle we will ascend back up onto Powell Plateau.
 Once on the Plateau we will hike along the Powell Plateau Trail until we find an overloop to observe the scenic Grand Canyon below and enjoy a spectacular sunset.

 Day 3: This morning we will continue our journey down White Creek.
-After about three miles, we leave White Creek and hike along the Bright Angel Shale.
-We will enjoy some spectacular views along the historic alignment of The North Bass Trail as we descend to Shinumo Creek and hike to a great swimming hole at an elevation of about 2,800 feet.
-We will make camp in this area after approximately six miles of hiking and a 1,600-foot descent.
+After about three miles we leave White Creek and hike along the Bright Angel Shale.
+We will enjoy some spectacular views along the historic alignment of The North Bass Trail as we descend to Shinumo Creek and hike to a great swimming hole at an elevation of about 2,800'.
+We will make camp in this area after approximately six miles of hiking and a 1,600' descent.

-Day 4: Our hike today will take us down the Shinumo to Burro Canyon, where we will drop our packs.
-After hiking up this interesting side canyon to a dryfall, we will return to our packs and continue down the Shinumo to the top of an impressive waterfall that biologically isolates the Shinumo from the Colorado.
+Day 4: Our hike today will take us down the Shinumo to Burro Canyon where we will drop our packs.
+We will hike up this interesting side canyon to a dryfall and then return to our packs and continue down the Shinumo to the top of an impressive waterfall that biologically isolates the Shinumo from the Colorado.
 Later we will take a plunge in the inviting pool at the bottom of the falls.
-We will continue along a cairned route along a bench about 100 feet above the Colorado as we hike upriver to a lovely beach camp on the Colorado at 2,200 feet.
-With packs we will have hiked about four miles, descended about 1,000 feet, and ascended about 400 feet.
+We will continue along a cairned route along a bench about 100' above the Colorado as we hike upriver to a lovely beach camp on the Colorado at 2,200'.
+With packs we will have hiked about four miles, descended about 1,000', and ascended about 400'.

 Day 5: Leaving camp early, we will explore Hotauta Canyon without our packs.
 Then picking up our packs, we will follow the historic alignment of the Bass Trail.
 The trail will take us up to a fine Colorado River overlook and then back down to Shinumo Creek.
 By early afternoon we will get to the mouth of White Creek and a lovely shaded camp among some cottonwoods.
-With packs, we will have hiked about four miles, descended about 400 feet, and ascended about 1,000 feet.
+With packs, we will have hiked about four miles and descended about 400' and ascended about 1,000'.

 Day 6: This will be a layover day.
-After a leisurely breakfast, we will pack our daypacks and secure our other gear in camp.
-Shortly after leaving camp on our optional day hike, we will notice the Canyon's basement rocks of black Vishnu schist towering over us as we make our way up the Shinumo Gorge to a great waterfall and swimming hole.
-From here we will continue upcreek, either along the Shinumo or Flint creek.
+After a leisurely breakfast we will pack our daypacks and secure our other gear in camp.
+Shortly after leaving camp on our optional day hike, the Canyon's basement rocks of black Vishnu schist will tower over us as we make our way up the Shinumo Gorge to a great waterfall and swimming hole.
+From here we will continue up creek, either along the Shinumo or Flint creek.
 Our traveling will be slow as we go against the current.
-After lunch and cooling off in one of the many swimming holes, we will reverse tracks and make our way back to our camp for the night at the cottonwoods.
-Without packs we will have hiked five to eight miles and experienced very little elevation change.
+After lunch and cooling off in one of the many swimming holes we will reverse tracks and make our way back to our camp for the night at the cottonwoods.
+Without packs we will have hiked 5 to 8 miles and had very little elevation change.

-Day 7: Today we start our Grand Canyon exit as we retrace our path along the Shimuno Creek to White Creek and on to our second night’s campsite, which is next to a small waterfall along White Creek.
+Day 7: Today we start our Grand Canyon exit as we retrace our path along the Shimuno Creek to White Creek and on to our second night’s campsite along White Creek next to a small waterfall.

-Day 8: Arising early we will follow White Creek, make the Redwall Ascent, along the Supai to Mauv Saddle, where we made our water cache nearly a week ago.
+Day 8: Arising early we will follow White Creek and make the Redwall Ascent along the Supai to Mauv Saddle, where we made our water cache nearly a week ago.
 Here we will begin our final ascent to Swamp Point and our vehicles.
-Our packs will be light and we will ascend 3,500 feet, covering about six miles.
+Our packs will be light and we will ascend 3,500’, covering about 6 miles.

 Note: The exact itinerary for the trip may vary from what is described above depending on the weather, water availability, permit availability, and the strength and preferences of the group.

 Our meeting point, Jacob Lake Inn, is located at the intersection of AZ 89A and AZ 67.
 From Las Vegas, Nevada it is about 225 miles (4.5 hours driving time) and from Phoenix, AZ it is about 310 miles (5.5 hours driving time).
-On the morning our trip begins we will caravan together to Swamp Point.
-We will drive on about 25 miles of good dirt road until the last 5 to 10 miles, where the road becomes more rutted and rocky.
+On the morning our trip begins, we will caravan together to Swamp Point.
+We will drive on good dirt road for about 25 miles until the last 5 to 10 miles, where the road becomes more rutted and rocky.
 This caravan to the trailhead will require high-clearance vehicles.
 It will take us about two and a half hours to drive to Swamp Point and the trailhead.
 At the end of our trip we will caravan back to Jacob Lake Inn.
-Do not plan on leaving Jacob Lake Inn until about 2 p.m. on our last day.
+Please do not plan on leaving Jacob Lake Inn until about 2 p.m. on our last day.

 Accommodations and Food